 - Visit the butterfly museum

 - Indulge in fishing in Sattal

 These were the interesting activities that you can do in Sattal.
-The butterfly museum, trek, visit the Subhash Dhara and fishing are popular things to do in this area.
+The butterfly museum, trek, visiting the Subhash Dhara, and fishing are popular things to do in this area.